 Fat loss basics

+You might already know but it’s good to have an understanding of fat loss in general to understand how rowing helps.
 The basics of fat loss stay the same whether you’re rowing or doing something else.

 There are two parts to that equation;